-Our public outreach process includes Public Participation Panels in each of the region's ten counties including the City of Pitsburgh (see Section 4.2.A).
-The Panels reflect the diversity of the region and its population to ensure broad participation and input throughout the planning process.
-The following pages describe our public participation and outreach strategies related to Environmental Justice/Limited English Proficiency.
-To provide additional Environmental Justice/Limited English Proficiency information every two-years we prepare a Report on Environmental Justice.
-You can view the Report on Environmental Justice on our website at spcregion.org, at our offices, or by calling (412) 391-5590.
+Our public outreach process includes Public Participation Panels in each of the region's ten counties including the City of Pittsburgh (see Section 4.2.A).
+The Panels reflects the region and its population to ensure broad participation and input throughout the planning process.